Engee documentation

 Details

-A vector of Reynolds numbers at which the Euler number should be determined.
-The block uses this vector to create the Euler number lookup table.
+The vector of Reynolds numbers for which it is necessary to determine the Euler number.
+The block uses this vector to create an Euler number lookup table.

 Dependencies

-To use this parameter, set the Pressure loss model parameters to Tabulated data - Euler number vs. Reynolds number.
+To use this parameter, set for the parameter Pressure loss model meaning Tabulated data - Euler number vs. Reynolds number.

 Default value